 In her 2017 TED talk, Susan Pinker looks at different reasons why people live longer, including the role that relationships play:

-As you can see in the graph above, minimising both isolation and loneliness were more critical for staying alive than someone’s BMI, their level of activity, their smoking and drinking behaviours, or even their heart health and blood pressure.
+As you can see in the graph above, minimising isolation and loneliness was more critical for staying alive than someone’s BMI, level of activity, smoking and drinking behaviours, or even their heart health and blood pressure.
 While these factors are still relevant, having constant and close relationships is almost essential for our long-term health and longevity.
-Quantity, or level of integration, is seen as slightly more important than the closeness of relationships, or quality.
-One point for my client.
+Quantity, or level of integration, is seen as slightly more important than the closeness of relationships or quality—one point for my client.

 Either way, in her book ‘The Village Effect’, Pinker suggests that we would all benefit from the type of interconnectedness that a small village lifestyle provides.

-Pinker also believes that we would benefit more by increasing our in-person face-to-face contact and cutting back our use of technology as a way to try to better connect with others.
+Pinker also believes that we would benefit more by increasing our in-person face-to-face contact and cutting back our use of technology to try to better connect with others.

 Another fascinating book that I read in 2017 was ‘Alone Together’ by Sherry Turkle.